Explore how transfer credit works between institutions in Alberta's post-secondary system

 The post-secondary institution you are applying to will base their decision on:

-Transfer agreements they have with the post-secondary institution that awarded you the credits
+Transfer decisions they have with the post-secondary institution that awarded you the credits

-If there is a course by course or block transfer agreement covering the course(s) you have taken
+If there is an existing course-level or block transfer decision for the course(s) you have taken

 If the courses you completed match the content in courses and/or learning outcomes for the program you want to take